d-krupke/CheckMyTex/README.md

 * *next file* will jump to the next file.
 * *edit* will open you `$EDITOR` at the location of the problem.
 It tries to keep track of line changes without reprocessing the document.
 * *look up* will google the problem for you (if available).
 E.g., you can check for rare technical terms.
+* *find* allows to search with a regular expression for further occurrences.
+Use this, e.g., to find a uniform spelling.
+* *?* provides further information of the problem.
+Primarily for debugging and fine-tuning.

 This all works with nice coloring, which I cannot directly show in this markdown file.